 Don’t forget to pin or bookmark this post for later!

 Rendang (also often made with other cuts of meat, such as beef or lamb) is often made for special occasions because it does take some time to prepare, particularly if you make the toasted coconut paste yourself.
 Luckily there are some prepackaged products (Kersik) that are available to use in a pinch.

 Interested in trying some other great Malaysian recipes?
 Check out some of our favorites:

 Ingredients for 4 Servings

-1/2 Cup Toasted Coconut Paste (Recipe Below), Kerisik
+- 1/2 Cup Toasted Coconut Paste (Kerisik) -Recipe Below

-Add the coconut paste to the chicken and allow to simmer for another 5 minutes.
-Serve over coconut rice and garnish with traditionally with a hard boiled egg and cucumber slices, or as pictured, with red chile peppers and cilantro.
+- Add the coconut paste to the chicken and allow to simmer for another 5 minutes.
+Serve over coconut rice and garnish with traditionally with a hard boiled egg and cucumber slices, or as pictured, with red chili peppers and cilantro.